Cao Yupeng

-Cao Yupeng (曹宇鹏; born 27 October 1990) is a Chinese professional snooker player.
+Cao Yupeng (曹宇鹏; born 27 October 1990) is a Chinese former professional snooker player.
 He won the 2011 Asian Under-21 Championship, thus qualifying for the professional main tour for the 2011–12 season.
 In his first season on the circuit, he reached the last 16 of the World Championship.

 He served a ban for match-fixing from 25 May 2018 until 24 November 2020.
 He received the ban on 1 December 2018, after pleading guilty to manipulating the outcome of matches.

 Career

 Early career

 Cao was selected as a wild card for the China Open twice, losing to Stuart Pettman in 2009 and Kurt Maflin in 2011.
 In April 2011, he beat Hossein Vafaei 7–3 in the final of the Asian Under-21 Championship, and in doing so earned a place on the main professional snooker tour for the 2011–12 season.

 First season as a professional

 Cao qualified for the 2012 World Snooker Championship in his debut season after defeating Kurt Maflin 10–2, Dave Harold 10–9 (coming back from 6–9 down), Nigel Bond 10–7 and Tom Ford 10–9 in the qualifying rounds.
 At the venue stage he put in an outstanding performance beating Mark Allen (world number 11) 10–6 to reach the last 16.
 After the match, Allen accused Cao of dishonesty following what he perceived as a foul shot which Cao did not own up to when he was leading 5–4.
 Allen also said that "blatant cheating" might be "a bit of a trait for the Chinese players".
 Television replays of the incident proved inconclusive; Cao stated that he did not remember the shot, for he was focusing on the game.
 Allen later apologised for his remarks, admitting that he had "overstepped the line".
 Cao played Ryan Day in his next match and trailed 7–9 going into the final session, when his opponent won four straight frames in just over an hour to result in a 7–13 defeat.
 Cao finished the season ranked world number 70, outside of the top 64 who retain their places on the snooker tour.
 However, he was awarded the second nomination from the Chinese national governing body for a spot in the 2012–13 season.